 From weeks 11 and onwards, if you’ve been able to maintain your weight after the reintroduction of one meal a day, you can now incorporate another small meal, which is often the lunchtime meal (400 calories max.).

 By week 12, you can now start to replace your morning meal replacement shake with a 400-500 calorie meal.

 Newcastle Diet: Maintaining Weight Loss

 To maintain weight loss, Professor Taylor recommends following the ‘75% rule’ – eating three-quarters of the amount of food that you ate before starting the diet.

 How to Use OPTIFAST Shakes on the Newcastle Diet

-Professor Taylor recommends using meal replacement shakes such as OPTIFAST Shakes during the initial eight-week phase of the Newcastle diet.
+Professor Taylor recommends using meal replacement shakes such as OPTIFAST Shakes during the initial eight-week phase.

-OPTIFAST Shakes are available in Vanilla, Strawberry, Chocolate and Coffee flavours, so there’s plenty of variety and they’re easy to make at home or on the go.
+OPTIFAST VLCD Shakes are available in Banana, Caramel, Vanilla, Strawberry, Chocolate and Coffee flavours, so there’s plenty of variety and they’re easy to make at home or on the go.
 All you need to do is add water and shake.